WHYAMERICASUCKS.COM

 Port WestwardNEXT Renewable FuelsTaxesPort of Columbia CountyEconomic Development

-Oregon's North Coast Regional Solutions packet did not describe NEXT as a vague possibility.
-It said the company was investing more than $1 billion, projected more than 200 family-wage jobs, more than $12 million a year in local property taxes, and more than $5.5 million in Port fees.
+Oregon's North Coast Regional Solutions packet lists NEXT Renewable Fuels as a more than $1 billion project.
+The packet projects more than 200 family-wage jobs, more than $12 million a year in local property taxes, and more than $5.5 million a year in Port fees.

-The Port's 2024 strategic business plan says 90 acres at Port Westward are leased to NEXT Renewable Fuels.
-The same document says the Port's rail lead will be used by NEXT once the plant is operating and that Beaver Dock is part of the industrial system that would move the project's feedstocks and products.
+The Port of Columbia County's 2024 strategic business plan says 90 acres at Port Westward are leased to NEXT Renewable Fuels.
+The plan says the Port's rail lead will be used by NEXT when the plant is operating.

-The Regional Solutions packet says state staff were already meeting with NEXT about permitting, transportation impacts, wetland mitigation, workforce needs, housing, and community-development issues.
-The listed partner map included Business Oregon, DLCD, DEQ, DSL, Oregon Department of Energy, the Army Corps, Columbia County, the City of Clatskanie, and the Port.
+The Regional Solutions packet says state staff were meeting with NEXT about permitting, transportation impacts, wetland mitigation, workforce needs, housing, and community-development issues.

 More Stories